-Fudenberg and Tirole, Game Theory, Kreps, Game Theory and Economic Modelling, Osborne and Rubinstein, A Course in Game Theory, Kreps, A Course in Microeconomic Theory, Myerson, Game Theory: Analysis of Conflict, Watson, Strategy: An Intro. to Game Theory.
+Fudenberg and Tirole, Game Theory,

+Kreps, Game Theory and Economic Modelling,

+Osborne and Rubinstein, A Course in Game Theory,

+Watson, Strategy: An Intro. to Game Theory.

 We will also read some standard and recent journal articles and working papers.
 Hopefully, the course will stimulate the students' interest in cutting-edge research, both applied and abstract.